 To make things even more challenging, Cybis never published a collectors’ guide in the usual sense (meaning a 100% complete listing of all sculptures with photos, details, and original issue prices).
 However, in early 2009 I came across the mention of a Cybis collectors guide published in 2003 by Carol Marren.
 I have never seen this guide for sale, and attempts during 2014 and 2015 to contact the author were unsuccessful.
 This publication does have an ISBN but it is publicly available only at the Library of Congress.

 The Cybis studio launched a website (www.cybisporcelain.info) in the early 2000s in order to establish an internet sales presence.
 Unfortunately it ws far from comprehensive and was not always accurate.
-There was only a single photo of currently available sculptures, 99% of them scanned from a piece of printed Cybis literature; thus, what you saw is not the actual piece you would get.
-Unfortunately some of the photos were attached to the wrong item, and some entries did not have any photo at all.
-There were several instances where a limited edition sculpture is incorrectly shown as “open” (non-limited) which begged the question of whether it was a typo or a ‘downgrade’ in status although not in price.
+There was only a single photo of currently available sculptures, 99% of them scanned from a piece of printed Cybis literature; what you saw is not the actual piece that you would get.
+Worse yet, some of the photos were attached to the wrong item, and some entries did not have any photo at all.
 There was no section showing completed/retired sculptures.
 The site was never updated after January 2009, and it disappeared entirely in late 2018.

 Faced with the absence of any comprehensive official channels for research, the only recourse until now has been fragmentary online resources and vintage print materials.